MicroMEC/documentation/architecture/umec_use_cases.md

 their backend which ran entirely on a uMEC Edge gateway node.
 They used state-of-the-art image detection to analyze static images taken by the security cameras.
 A people count is extracted from the pictures and collected.
-Pictures were taken via a umEC API.
+Pictures were taken via a uMEC API.
 The data can be utilized in city planning and design of shopping malls and other places.

 ### [suseXcity](https://app.hackjunction.com/projects/junction-2019/view/5dcf1c0a62c4f1002bdd5eee)